 The author is Nomura Global Markets Research

-Our two proprietary indicators also suggest that the strength in growth continued into July.
-We maintain our forecast of growth at 7.5% in the third quarter and 7.6% in the fourth quarter, with upside risks to our third quarter forecast.
+We maintain our quarterly GDP growth forecasts of 7.5% for the third quarter and 7.6% for the fourth quarter for now, but acknowledge upside risk to our third quarter forecast.

 (The article has been edited for clarity)